Witivio/Documentation/src/solutions/gpt-pro/limits.md

 3. **File Size Limit**: Each document uploaded should not exceed 10 Megabytes (Mo) in size.

+4. **Page Number Limit**: Each document uploaded should not exceed 200 pages.

 ### Plugin Integration

 1. **Maximum Number of Plugins**: Users can integrate up to 5 plugins with their GPT Pro environment.